-Enrolling in a trial
+Enrolling in a clinical trial

-Searching for clinical trials in Australia
+How to search for clinical trials

 Does my child have to provide consent to participate?